 - Return to the beginning of your relationship and remember why you fell in love in the first place

-These aren’t the only safeguards against emotional infidelity, of course.
+These aren’t the only safeguards against emotional cheating, of course.
 But, they’re a good starting point.

 Get Help with Your Relationship Today